solrevdev/solrevdev.github.io/_drafts/2019-12-20-homebrew-mono-breaks-omnisharp.md

 ---

-So,  I have raised an issue over on [GitHub](https://github.com/OmniSharp/omnisharp-vscode/issues/3477).
+So, I raised an issue over on [GitHub](https://github.com/OmniSharp/omnisharp-vscode/issues/3477).

 ---